 2. Invest in Environment

-Whether in person or remote, participants will find it difficult to engage with bland, lifeless environments.
+Whether in-person or remote, participants will find it difficult to engage with bland, lifeless environments.
 To the extent possible, choose polished and appealing venues and online interfaces tailored to your company.

 3. Choose Hosts, Speakers, and Keynotes with Purpose

-Think about the people that your sales team will want to hear from.
+Think about the people your sales team will want to hear from.
 These might be organizational leaders, such as a CEO or VP of Sales, or interesting people from the outside world.
 When it comes to expert-led sessions and breakout groups, assign these to facilitators with both the charisma and direct experience needed to drive meaningful conversations.

 4. Call Out Participants by Name